VL-LN Bench: Towards Long-horizon Goal-oriented Navigation with Active Dialogs: Experiments

-\textbf{Why Instance Goal Navigation is Hard.} Tab.~\ref{benchmark} shows that, even when trained on instance-goal data, performance remains far below prior goal-oriented benchmarks (e.g., VLLN-O: 59.3\% SR on ObjectNav).
-We attribute this gap to two factors.
-First, \emph{long-horizon exploration}: in ObjectNav, reaching any instance of a category (e.g., any of the seven ``Chair'' candidates in Fig.~\ref{fig:teaser}) suffices, whereas instance-goal navigation requires locating a specific instance, often necessitating substantially longer exploration.
-Second, agents often struggle to detect the target instance because \emph{attribute–image alignment} is challenging; they may overlook or misalign attributes, leading to stops at same-category distractors on the true target.
+We attribute this gap to two core challenges shared by IGN and IIGN.
+First, \emph{long-horizon exploration} becomes more demanding.
+ObjectNav\cite{objectnav} succeeds upon reaching any instance of the target category (\eg, any of the seven ``chair'' candidates in ~\cref{fig:teaser}), whereas IGN and IIGN require finding a specific instance, which often entails broader and longer exploration.
+Second, \emph{attribute--image alignment} is difficult: agents must map fine-grained textual attributes to the correct visual instance, but they often miss or misread attributes and stop at same-category distractors instead of the target.